drawpile/listserver/doc/api.md

         "message": "human readable error message",
     }

+Error 403 (Forbidden) means public listings are disabled on this server.

 ### Refreshing an announcement

 The announcement should be refreshed every few minutes to let the server know the session is still active.